 14. FORCE MAJEURE

-(a) Except with regard to a Party’s obligation to make payments under this Agreement, in the event either Party hereto is rendered unable, wholly or in part, by Force Majeure to carry out its obligations, upon such Party’s giving notice as soon as reasonably possible, and full particulars of such Force Majeure, including expected duration, such notice to be confirmed in writing or by facsimile to the other Party, such obligations of said Party shall, to the extent they are affected by such Force Majeure, be suspended during the continuance of said inability.
-Notwithstanding anything to the contrary in this Agreement, during any periods when EPMI is unable to market the Available Energy, Capacity and Ancillary Services under this Agreement due to an event of Force Majeure, FRONTERA shall have the right to sell to third parties such Available Energy, Capacity and Ancillary Services that EPMI is excused from marketing pursuant to this Section to the extent and for so long as EPMI is unable to market and/or purchase Available Energy, Capacity and Ancillary Services; provided, however, FRONTERA shall not be required to terminate any such third-party sales that may extend beyond the period of the Force Majeure.
+(a) Except with regard to a Party’s obligation to make payments under this Agreement, in the event either Party hereto is rendered unable, wholly or in part, by Force Majeure to carry out its obligations, upon such Party’s giving notice as soon as reasonably possible, and full particulars of such Force Majeure, including expected duration, such notice to be confirmed in writing to the other Party, such obligations of said Party shall, to the extent they are affected by such Force Majeure, be suspended during the continuance of said inability.
+[Not really sure what the foregoing provision was drafted for].

 (b) A Party affected by an event of Force Majeure shall take all reasonable measures to mitigate the effects of such event of Force Majeure and shall use commercially reasonable efforts to resume performance of its obligations hereunder and to remedy its inability to perform at the earliest practicable time, and shall keep the other Party informed of any changes in the expected duration of its inability to perform.
 This provision shall not require FRONTERA to deliver, or EPMI to receive, any Available Energy, Capacity and/or Ancillary Services at points other than the Delivery Point unless otherwise agreed by the Parties.
 Neither Party shall be required to settle any strike or labor dispute.